 B-17 Fortress bomber’s with the 15th Air Force in North Africa and Southern Italy accomplished about 77 missions per plane while those of the 8th AF in Great Britain averaged only 58.9 missions.

-B-24’s with the 15th AF usually completed 35.5 missions per plane while those of the 8th AF completed 49.9 missions.
+B-24’s with the 15th AF typically completed 35.5 missions per plane while those of the 8th AF completed 49.9 missions.

 The following bomb tonnage taken from the United States Strategic Bombardment Survey show how heavily each of the following industrial complexes were bombed.